ucsd-cse112-sp19/team7/README.md

 ## Sprint 2: More web components, npm package, and web service!
 * In this sprint, we ported more fantastic Web Components: input, rating, checkbox, pagination
 * We also combined our web components into a website!
-The ides of our website:
+The ideas of our website:
   1. course reviews forum (or a general one)
   2. Smth similar to roten tomato
   3. Smth similar to ratemyprofessor